atlassian-labs/data-center-terraform/docs/docs/userguide/INSTALLATION.md

 This guide describes how to provision the cloud environment infrastructure and install Atlassian Data Center products in a Kubernetes cluster running on AWS.

-!!! info "Supported Atlassian Data Center products"
+!!! warning "Supported Products and Platforms"

-    Currently, only Bamboo Data Center is supported.
-We are planning to add support for more Data Center products in the future.
+    * [AWS](https://aws.amazon.com/){.external} is the only supported cloud provider.
+    * [Bamboo DC](https://confluence.atlassian.com/bamboo/bamboo-8-1-release-notes-1103070461.html){.external} is the only supported DC product

+    Support for additional Cloud providers and DC products will be made available in future.

 ## 1. Set up AWS security credentials